 This scheme was adopted in 1997 and replaced the previously used Standard Industrial Classification (SIC) codes.
 Unlike the SIC, NAICS was developed jointly by the United States, Mexico, and Canada to allow for comparability between all North American Industrial data.

-The current NAICS scheme is 2012.
+The current NAICS scheme is 2017.
 NAICS reports five levels of Industry detail, ranging from the 2-digit detail (the most aggregate) to the 6-digit (the most detailed).
 To learn more about the history of NAICS click here.
-Certain IMPLAN Sectors - including the construction Sectors, sector 441 Imputed Rental Activity, and Sectors 519-536 - do not follow a normal NAICS pattern.
+Certain IMPLAN Sectors - including the construction Sectors (50-62), Sector 449 - Owner-occupied dwellings, Sector 525 - Private households, and Sectors 526-546, do not follow a normal NAICS pattern.
 Read more information about these Specialty Sectors.
-Read more for additional information on the IMPLAN Sectoring scheme and for a listing of the current (536 scheme) to the very first sectoring scheme (528).
+Read more for additional information on the IMPLAN Sectoring scheme and for a listing of the current 546 scheme.

 A major data source used to derive IMPLAN databases is the Bureau of Economic Analysis' Regional Economic Accounts (REA - formerly known as REIS).
 At the state level, REA reports in 3-digit NAICS detail for employment and income.
 At the county level, income is reported at 3-digit NAICS but employment is provided at the 2-digit NAICS detail.